-June 23, 2011 by Deanna James, LPC, CEDS in Clinical Articles A new study conducted by the University of North Carolina at Chapel Hill found that many women who suffer from depression during or after pregnancy have struggled with eating disorders and are victims of physical or sexual abuse.
+June 23, 2011 by admin in Clinical Articles A new study conducted by the University of North Carolina at Chapel Hill found that many women who suffer from depression during or after pregnancy have struggled with eating disorders and are victims of physical or sexual abuse.
 This study highlights that screening for eating disorders and history of abuse should be standard in prenatal care.
 Screening for eating disorders and abuse history should be standard in many screenings for medical care.
 To read the full article visit this link:

 Pregnancy related depression and Eating Disorders